Nazma Anwar

 Nazma Anwar (c.
 1941 – 14 December 2004) was a Bangladeshi film and television actress, and drama activist.
 She performed in Bengali films including Hajar Bachhor Dhore (2005), Dukhai (1997) Joyjatra (2004), Shonkhonil Karagar (1992), Chittagong: The Last Stopover (2000), Shankhonad (2004) and also in television drama plays including Iblish, Kothao Keu Nei, and Tahara.

 Early life

 Anwar was born in 1941 in Munshiganj District in the-then British India.
 Her father was a professor of Arabic in the Government Haraganga College.
-She moved to Dhaka with her family when while she finished her sixth grade in school.
+She moved to Dhaka with her family when she finished her sixth grade in school.